Date of Award

 Note taking is an important practice during lectures.
 With the rapid development of electronic devices such as smart phones, tablets and laptops, digital note-taking has become an option for many students.
 In the classroom setting, note takers might fail to record clearly organized notes due to limitations of time and devices.
 Therefore, users often need to manually organize long paragraphs of notes by dividing or structuring them into appropriate sections based on content.
 The goal of this research is to develop a system that automatically structures unorganized notes.
 Using topic modeling and automatic summarization, we detect and analyze the “structure” of the notes.
 We then build a webpage based on the structure in order to format notes into a more readable version.

 He, Shiqing, "Structuring the Unstructured Note: Automatic Organizing and Formatting for lecture notes."
 (2014).
-Honors Theses and Student Projects.
+Honors Theses.
 529.